 After incorporation:

-2. Trade License from local City Corporation / Union Parishad (BDT 5,000–40,000 depending on location and business type)
+2. Trade License from local City Corporation / Union Parishad (Fees depending on location and business type).

 4. Import Registration Certificate (IRC) and Export Registration Certificate (ERC) if needed

-5. BIDA Registration (mandatory for foreign-owned companies within 60 days of incorporation)
+5. BIDA Registration (mandatory for foreign-owned companies with Industrial Operation)

 Visa and Work Permit Process